-Results for the head-on p+C events at 30 GeV agree with those obtained with light ECAL in [1].

-In order to achieve a reasonable significance level of about 10, two order higher event statistics is required.
+Results for head-on p+C events at 30 GeV agree with those obtained with light ECAL in [1].
+In order to achieve a reasonable significance level of about 10, two orders of magnitude more event statistics is required.

-S.M.
-Kiselev, Reconstruction of Σ hyperons with light ECAL in p+C at SIS100, CBM Progress Report 2012, GSI Darmstadt, p.
-105.
+S. M. Kiselev, CBM Progress Report 2012, Darmstadt 2013, p.
+105